dpmerrell/dpmerrell.github.io/_posts/2023-02-10-map-of-the-cat.markdown

 Those principles serve as a starting point to reason/solve problems/understand the world&mdash;you can get a lot of mileage out of a small number of good abstractions.

 Meanwhile, biological systems are like Rube Goldberg machines.
-Very little of biology can be explained from anything resembling "first principles" The central dogma is the closest thing to a first principle I can think of, but it explains only a small fraction of the mechanisms people find interesting.
+Very little of biology can be explained from anything resembling "first principles."
+The central dogma is the closest thing to a first principle I can think of, but it explains only a small fraction of the mechanisms people find interesting.

 A competent biologist must (a) learn a large number of facts and (b) form a unified understanding from them.